 - 6.2.1.1 Using an appropriate sample collection device, collect approximately 5 g of sample as soon as possible after the surface of the soil or other solid material has been exposed to the atmosphere: generally within a few minutes at most.
 Carefully wipe the exterior of the sample collection device with a clean cloth or towel. - 6.2.1.2 Using the sample collection device, add about 5 g (2 3 cm) of soil to the sample vial containing the preservative solution.
 Quickly brush any soil off the vial threads and immediately seal the vial with the septum and screw-cap.
-Store samples on ice at $4^{\circ}$ C.
+Store samples on ice at 4° C.

 NOTE: Soil samples that contain carbonate minerals (either from natural sources or applied as an amendment) may effervesce upon contact with the acidic preservative solution in the low concentration sample vial.
 If the amount of gas generated is very small (i.e., several mL), any loss of volatiles as a result of such effervescence may be minimal if the vial is sealed quickly.
 However, if larger amounts of gas are generated, not only may the sample lose a significant amount of analyte, but the gas pressure may shatter the vial if the sample vial is sealed.
 Therefore, when samples are known or suspected to contain high levels of carbonates, a test sample should be collected, added to a vial, and checked for effervescence.
-If a rapid or vigorous reaction occurs, discard the sample and collect low concentration samples in vials that do not contain the preservative solution.
+If a rapid or vigorous reaction that do not contain the preservative solution.